 My name is Jeremy Rhoades, I grew up at an altitude of 10,400ft/3,170m, at the Top of the Rockies.
 A place where oxygen is rare, but what is not rare are sunny days, long winters, and panoramic alpine beauty!
-My appreciation for the outdoors stems from growing up in these mountains.
+My appreciation for the outdoors stems from growing up in these mountains and being taught about the Creator.
 At an early age I began such activities as skiing, hiking, mountaineering, and camping - the basics of mountain living.
 Of these, I still prefer climbing mountains the most, I've now gained the summit of the 14ers in Colorado over 60 times.

 Driven by the desire to share Alaska with my family, and friends, I began my photography after locating to Anchorage in 1999.
 Even as an amateur I endeavored to capture the beauty that is found only there!
 That unique light Alaska offers in both the light and dark seasons, which causes the landscape to seem surreal.

-The majority of my time photographing is spent in Colorado, currently, I enjoy living around Leadville.
-But I occasionally get out to the Canadian Rockies or other ranges of the western US.
+The majority of my time photographing is spent in Colorado, currently, I enjoy living in Leadville.
+But I occasionally get out to the Northern and Canadian Rockies.

 My early exposure to photography: I am thankful that while growing up, my dad made it a point to travel with our family.
 I cherish those times together and the places we saw.
 However, every time I turned around my older sister wanted us to pose for a photo.
 It seemed too, we were always waiting for my dad and/or grandfather while they took scenic slide photos, in all directions every 100 yards down the road or trail.
 I can still see them with 2 or 3 cameras hanging from their necks each with a different film speed or lens size, and a light meter in one hand trying to get it just right.
 Now I laugh as I find myself in similar rituals.
 I have also gained an appreciation for how much the light and shot can change every 100 yards down the trail.